matt9527-marist/MyObsidianNotes/Security Protocols-Algorithms/Security Protocols Article Presentation.md

 - `w`'s are the weights given for each `x` feature in a given dataset.
 What we are determining with the above expression is how much `y` changes when  `xi` changes by one unit.
 - We can easily understand and visualize this equation.
 The weights themselves can be listed in a table.
 The simplest representation of the model is basically a line of best fit.
 - There is no layering or hidden weights.

+**Decision Trees** - Also inherently explainable and can be visualized very easily.